next-multilingual/next-multilingual/README.md

 #### What about server side rendering?

 As the data for this mapping is not immediately available during rendering, `next-multilingual/link/ssr` will take care of the server side rendering (SSR).
 By using `next-multilingual/config`'s `getConfig`, the Webpack configuration will be added automatically.
-If you are using the advanced `Config` method, this explains on why the special Webpack configuration is required in the example provided prior.
+If you are using the advanced `Config` method, this explains why the special Webpack configuration is required in the example provided prior.

 ### Adding links to other components

-Not all links are using the `<Link>` component and this is also why Next.js has the `router.push` method that that can used by many other use cases. `next-multilingual` can support these use cases with the `useLocalizedUrl` hook that will return a localized URL, usable by any components.
+Not all links are using the `<Link>` component and this is also why Next.js has the `router.push` method that can be used by many other use cases. `next-multilingual` can support these use cases with the `useLocalizedUrl` hook that will return a localized URL, usable by any components.
 Here is an example on how it can be leveraged:

 ```tsx
 import { useMessages } from 'next-multilingual/messages';